mpv-player/mpv/DOCS/man/en/options.rst

     protocol should be developed (and will, if there is enough interest).

     This affects smplayer, smplayer2, mplayerosx, and others.

---slices, --no-slices
-    Drawing video by 16-pixel height slices/bands, instead draws the whole frame in a single run.
-May be faster or slower, depending on video card and available cache.
-It has effect only with libavcodec codecs.
-    Enabled by default if applicable; usually disabled when threading is used.

 --softsleep
     Time frames by repeatedly checking the current time instead of asking